 If the person is the Then the person

 Administrative Law Judge (ALJ) Introduces the people attending the hearing;

-Explains that the hearing is recorded when available;
+• Explains that the hearing is recorded when available;

 Makes a brief opening statement about the hearing procedures or shows a DVD;

-Swears everyone in;
+• Swears everyone in;

 May ask for brief opening statements; and

 Makes closing statement.

 Agency Representative Makes a brief opening statement

 Gives legal references to support the action(s) taken;

 Cross examines agency witnesses;

 Cross examines the customer and their witnesses;

-Objects to testimony when needed;
+• Objects to testimony when needed;

 • Answers questions from the ALJ; and

 Makes a closing statement.

 Agency Witness(es) Answers questions posed by the Agency representative;

 • Explains how the SOC or premium

-was denied requirement figured or why eligibility or stopped, the s, and why those s were not met; and estions posed by the ALJ, nant, or the complainant's ve.
-Customer Testifies and and d calls witnesses to testify; • ons of the ALJ, Agency ve or the Agency ind Makes a fina al statement.
+amount was figured or why eligibility was denied or stopped, the requirements, and why those requirements were not met; and • Answers questions posed by the ALJ, the complainant, or the complainant's representative.
+Customer • Testifies and calls witnesses to testify; and • Asks questions of the ALJ, Agency representative or the Agency witnesses; and • Makes a final statement.